gardener/machine-controller-manager/docs/usage/machine-preservation.md

 ```

 #### Configuration Semantics
-- `AutoPreserveFailedMachineMax` : Maximum number of failed machines that can be auto-preserved concurrently in a worker pool.
-This value is distributed across machineDeployments (zones) in the worker pool.
-If the limit is reached, additional failed machines will not be preserved and will proceed to termination as usual.
+- `AutoPreserveFailedMachineMax`: Maximum number of failed machines that can be auto-preserved concurrently in a worker pool.
+This value is distributed across `machineDeployments` (zones) in the worker pool.
+If the limit is reached, additional failed machines will not be preserved and will be terminated normally.
+On worker pools where `workers[i].systemComponents.allow: true`, `AutoPreserveFailedMachineMax` cannot exceed `worker[i].Maximum - 1`.
+If `workers[i].systemComponents.allow: false`, `AutoPreserveFailedMachineMax` can be at most `worker[i].Maximum`.
-- `machinePreserveTimeout` : Duration after which preserved machines are automatically released
+- `machinePreserveTimeout` : Duration after which preserved machines are automatically released.
+This defaults to `96h` (4 days).

-> Note: ⚠️ Changes to `machinePreserveTimeout` apply only to preservation done after the change.
+> Note: ⚠️ Changes to machinePreserveTimeout apply only to preservations that occur after the change.
-> If `AutoPreserveFailedMachineMax` is decreased, preservation is stopped for older auto-preserved machines(earlier creationTimestamp) until the number of preserved machines is within the new limit.
+> If AutoPreserveFailedMachineMax is decreased, auto-preserved machines are de-preserved first, followed by manually preserved machines, until the count is within the new limit.
+When deciding between two auto-preserved or two manually preserved machines to de-preserve, the machine with the earlier PreserveExpiryTime is de-preserved first.
-> If the number of failed machines exceeds the `AutoPreserveFailedMachineMax` limit at any given time, machines with more recent creationTimestamp are auto-preserved first.

-> Note: ⚠️Preserved failed nodes still count toward the total number of nodes unable to renew their leases.
-If this total — across both preserved and non-preserved nodes — exceeds the threshold configured (defaults to 60%) for
-> dependency-watchdog, then the components configured as dependent resources in dependency-watchdog (by default: kube-controller-manager, machine-controller-manager, and cluster-autoscaler),
-> will be scaled-down.
-Since a higher AutoPreserveFailedMachineMax value increases the number of preserved failed nodes, it also raises the risk of breaching this threshold.
-Please exercise caution when setting this value.
 ### Preservation annotations

 annotation key: `node.machine.sapcloud.io/preserve`